United Armenia: Nagorno-Karabakh (Artsakh)

 In the aftermath of the First Nagorno-Karabakh War, the Nagorno-Karabakh Republic, supported by the Republic of Armenia, took control over the territory of some 11,500 km^{2}, including several districts outside of the originally claimed borders of the Nagorno-Karabakh Autonomous Oblast of the Azerbaijani SSR, creating a "buffer zone".
 Kelbajar and Lachin districts guarantee solid land corridor between Armenia proper and Nagorno-Karabakh.
 Between 500,000 and 600,000 Azerbaijanis were displaced from the area.
 In the meantime, almost all Armenians from Azerbaijan (between 300,000 and 400,000) and Azerbaijanis from Armenia (over 150,000) were forced to move to their respective countries as remaining in their homes became nearly impossible since tensions between the two groups have grown worse since the start of the conflict in 1988.

 The Nagorno-Karabakh Republic or the Republic of Artsakh remained internationally unrecognized.
 Until 2023, the Republic of Armenia and Artsakh were de facto functioning as one entity, although the Nagorno-Karabakh region was internationally recognized as de jure part of Azerbaijan.
 Nagorno-Karabakh was more monoethnic than the Republic of Armenia, with 99.7% of its population being Armenian.
 The Azerbaijani minority was forced to leave during the war.
 The areas outside the original NKAO borders taken over by the Armenian forces during the war are mostly uninhabited or very sparsely inhabited, with the city of Lachin being an exception.
 Between 2000 and 2011, 25,000 to 30,000 people settled in NKR.

 The 2023 Azerbaijani offensive in Nagorno-Karabakh ended with the defeat and collapse of Artsakh, which formally dissolved on 1 January 2024.
-It also resulted in the mass flight of Nagorno-Karabakh Armenians into Armenia.
-These developments appear to have effectively ended the "United Armenia" aspirations with regards to Nagorno-Karabakh.
+It also resulted in the mass expulsion of Nagorno-Karabakh Armenians.